QwenLM/qwen-code-action/README.md

 ## Authentication

-This action requires authentication to both Google services (for Qwen Code AI) and the GitHub API.
+This action requires authentication to the GitHub API and optionally to Qwen Code services.

-### Google Authentication

-Choose the authentication method that best fits your use case:

-1. **Qwen Code API Key:** The simplest method for projects that don't require Google Cloud integration
-2. **Workload Identity Federation:** The most secure method for authenticating to Google Cloud services

 ### GitHub Authentication